wyleyr/hankel1867tr/03-I-Exposition.md

 presupposed ones and set out at the same time as them, but cognition of which, in consequence of the nature of the human mind, constitutes a scientific advance.
-The purely formal sciences, logic and mathematics, treat of such relations which are, or at least could be, independent of the determinate content, the substance of the objects.
+The purely formal sciences, logic and mathematics, treat of such relations which are, or at least can be, independent of the determinate content, of the substance of the objects.
 To mathematics fall especially those relations of objects to one another which involve the concept of [magnitude]{.origphrase title="Grösse"}, of [measure]{.origphrase title="Maass"}, of [number]{.origphrase title="Zahl"}.